+- Junior standing;

+- MAT proficiency;

-Junior standing, MAT proficiency; plus completion of three Exploration or Core Liberal Education Areas
+- Completion of three Exploration or Core Liberal Education Areas

 BUS 367: Entrepreneurship

 The course covers the theory, concepts, research and practice of starting and running a small business.
 Students will identify a real opportunity, then build a business plan, marketing plan, organizational plan and a financial plan to exploit the opportunity.
 This process will challenge students to think about protecting ideas, growing the business, securing capital and exiting the business.
 The course is designed in such a way as to create an atmosphere of collective learning.